 Step 4: Identify & Calculate Value of Opportunities

-Identify opportunities that can be generated by more cohesive team work and pintpoint their value.
-This video gives a particularly strong example of a specific piece of business that was generated by improved teamwork as well as comments about team building from a variety or business owners:
+Identify opportunities that can be generated by more cohesive teamwork and pinpoint their value.
+For example, pinpoint a specific piece of business that was generated by improved teamwork and track the results in hard dollar value.